daxoliveira/finapi/README.md

 ### Business Rules

 The API should not be allowed to:
-- [] Create an account with existing SSN
+- [x] Create an account with existing CPF
 - [] Make a deposit in a non-existing account
 - [] Request an account statement from a non-existing account
 - [] Withdraw from a non-existing account